nehemuel/nehemuel/README.md

 ### 👀 About Me

- Currently working as a Technical Support at Importadora La Plaza, where I’m gaining hands-on experience in troubleshooting and system maintenance.
-Passionate about technology, innovation, and contributing to Open Source Projects.
+ Currently working as an IT Support Specialist at Importadora La Plaza, where I’m gaining hands-on experience in troubleshooting and system maintenance.
+I’m passionate about technology, innovation, and contributing to open-source projects.

 ### 🌱 What I'm Working On